rnlee0054/163.1Website/index.md

 _.exe -scale sizex sizey_

-Draw the edges of the image's pixels, making the edges white and the rest black.
+Scale the image to the new resolution _sizex, sizey_.

 Original image: